 There are two registers produced - the electoral register and the open register.
-Your name and address will appear on the electoral register, but you can choose whether or not your details appear on the open register.
-If you would like to be removed from the open register please complete our changing your open register preference online form.
+Your name and address will appear on the electoral register, but you can choose whether or not your details appear on the open register by completing our changing your open register preference online form.

 The electoral register contains the names and addresses of everyone who is registered to vote.
 You can view the electoral register at the Civic Offices.
 Only certain organisations are allowed to have copies of the electoral register.
 It can only be used for: electoral purposes, crime prevention and detection, and the vetting of applicants for credit.
 It is a criminal offence to use it for any unauthorised purpose or to pass it on to anyone else.

 The open register is available for general sale and can be used for any purpose, including commercial activities such as marketing.
 It excludes the names and addresses of people who have opted out.

 If you need assistance with registering to vote, you will find that we have large print documents available on request.
 You can also adjust the size of the text on these web pages by clicking on the text size button at the top.

 For general advice on registering to vote and voting you may find the Mencap website useful.